ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-23-got-global-outsourcing-100-2015-listing.md

     - General
 ---

 The beginning of this year was marked by a great achievement for our company.
-We have entered the annual listing of the best outsourcing companies in the world “The 2015 Global Outsourcing 100” by IAOP for the first time.
+We have entered the annual listing of the best outsourcing companies in the world "The 2015 Global Outsourcing 100" by IAOP for the first time.

 The Global Outsourcing 100 represents the annual listing of the world's best outsourcing service providers.
 The complete details on the 2015 Process and Methodology of scoring can be found [here](http://www.iaop.org/Download/Default.aspx?ID=1605).
 This is a real success, and we are proud that our continuous efforts to improve the quality of our services have been recognized on a global level.